 It is important that you take legal advice should Care Proceedings be started for your child.
 This is to ensure you fully understand the situation and its consequences, as well as to ensure your child's best interests are the priority throughout.
 Our expert team of family law solicitors can guide you through the process and make sure you follow the Proceedings correctly.

-Children Services will write reports to be filed with the Court outlining what they think the most suitable outcome for your child is, including their recommendations for long-term care provisions.
+Children Services will write reports and assessments to be filed with the Court outlining what they think the most suitable outcome for your child is, including their recommendations for long-term care provisions.

 This will take place six days after the application for Child Care Proceedings has been made by the Local Authority.
 Usually, the Court will not make a final decision at this first hearing.
 Rather, the purpose is to:

 The Case Management Hearing should take place within 12 days of the application for Care Proceedings.
 It is at this point that the Court will ensure everything (assessments, statements, reports, evidence etc.) is prepared.
 They can also consider what further evidence may be needed and resolve any areas of disagreement.
-A CAFCASS officer will file an Analysis and Recommendations Report setting out their enquiries and conclusions.
+A Children's Guardian will file an Analysis and Recommendations Report setting out their enquiries and conclusions.

 Parents must have made a formal application for supporting expert evidence or fresh assessments of themselves or anyone in their family by this date.
 It is crucial to have spoken to us and any family members who may want to care for your child as soon as possible so they can be considered by this day.
 After this point they will usually not be considered.